KaviyaManikandan/modulle-terraform-s3/README.md

 ## Step by Step guide to Create a Terraform module that deploys an S3 bucket on AWS.

 ## Purpose of the module
--It helps easily set up Amazon S3 storage buckets in your Terraform projects.
+-It easily helps to set up Amazon S3 storage buckets in your Terraform projects.

 -You can specify bucket details like its name, who can access it, and if versioning is enabled.